Patrickslide/sdm_2023/README.md

 They were all produced by me using R and Python's plot functions and represent an example of the output you are expected to obtain.

+  ### :broom: factorial analyis  ###
+  This are the results of the factorial analysis I performed to remove unnecessary and multicollinear variables.

 ## :bookmark_tabs: resources     ##

 Notes, links and anything useful for these kind of scripts.
 Many more are available online of course, these are only few of those I documented myself with.